Tortuguero National Park

 Entrance to the park is in the village of Tortuguero from which visitors can decide whether they want to try the water or hiking routes.
 When visiting by water, people can see manatees, caimans, crocodiles and Tropical Gar.
 People on the hiking paths can see monkeys, peacocks, toucans, sloths and jaguars.

-Turtles are of course the most popular attraction and hundreds of visitors arrive each year hoping to see the newborns hatch from their eggs and go on their first swim.
+Turtles are of course the most popular attraction and thousands of visitors arrive each year hoping to see the newborns hatch from their eggs and go on their first swim.
 Guided tours are suggested in order to help the birth process remain undisturbed.

 Best Time to Visit